 (excerpt from Harvest Moon by Neil Young)

 A Harvest Moon is the full moon nearest the astronomical start of fall in the Northern Hemisphere (the autumnal equinox) and spring in the Southern Hemisphere.
 During a Harvest Moon, moonrise occurs shortly after sunset for several nights, resulting in a bright moonlight that traditionally allowed farmers more undarkened time to harvest their crops.
-Most years, a full Harvest Moon appears in September, but occasionally it’s the October full moon as it did 2017.
-The 2018 Harvest Moon will make its appearance on September 24, and look for it on Sept 14 in 2019.
+Most years, a full Harvest Moon appears in September, but occasionally it’s the October full moon as it was in 2017.

 In Britain, giving thanks for a good harvest is a custom that goes back to pagan times, and a Harvest Festival (aka ‘Harvest Home’, ‘Harvest Thanksgiving’ or ‘Harvest Festival of Thanksgiving’) is traditionally held on a Sunday near the time of a Harvest Moon.
 The celebration includes singing, praying and decorating churches with baskets of fruit and produce.
 Food is also collected from gardens and farms and distributed to those in need within the community or sold to raise funds for a church or charity.